-Crude oil feed after freed from water and sediments by gravity settling in the storage tank is preheated up to 130 oC in a series of heat exchangers, then salts are removed in the Desalters.
-Afterward, crude feed is further preheated, pre-flashed, and finally heated in a furnace up to 330~385 oC, before introduction in the crude oil distillation column.
+Crude oil feed after being freed from water and sediments by gravity settling in the storage tank is preheated up to 130 oC in a series of heat exchangers, then salts are removed in the Desalters.
+Afterwards, crude feed is further preheated, pre-flashed, and finally heated in a furnace up to 330~385 oC, before introduction in the crude oil distillation column.
 The partially vaporized crude is transferred to the flash zone of the crude column.

 Working of Crude Oil Fractional Distillation Column

-As the hot vapors from the flash zone rise through the trays up in the column, they are contacted by the colder reflux liquid down to the column.
+As the hot vapours from the flash zone rise through the trays up in the column, they are contacted by the colder reflux liquid down to the column.
 During this counteraction, the lighter fractions are vaporized while heavier ones are condensed.
 The various products are condensed at different locations according to their boiling points and then separated.
-In the overhead condenser, the vapors are condensed and part of the light naphtha is returned to the column as reflux.
+In the overhead condenser, the vapours are condensed and part of the light naphtha is returned to the column as reflux.
 At the bottom of the stripping section, steam is injected into the column to strip off any light hydrocarbons from the atmospheric residue.

-Below are different sections and operating variables of the crude oil distillation tower, their optimization guidelines, and the working of the crude oil distillation column.
+Below are the different sections and operating variables of the crude oil distillation tower, their optimization guidelines, and the working of the crude oil distillation column.

 1. Crude Column Inlet temperature

 It is the key operating parameter that determines the degree of fractionation of crude oil feedstock.
 Lower inlet temperature will reduce the separation and lowers the endpoints of side stream products.
 This temperature can vary from 310ºC to 430ºC depending upon the composition of crude oil but the crude oil heater outlet temperature should be below cracking temperatures.
 Heavier crude will require higher temperatures to obtain the required degree of separation.
-Further, a rise in the inlet temperature will increase the endpoints and flow rates of the side cut products due to the rising of heavier vapors.
+Further, a rise in the inlet temperature will increase the endpoints and flow rates of the side-cut products due to the rising of heavier vapours.